D-K-E/ai-notes/TopicNotes/DeepNeuralNetworks/CourseNotes.rst

 - alpha is the learning rate, it is used as a step term.
 - Basically we put a random line on to n-1 dimensional hyperplane
 - Then we ask ourselves how well we are doing.
-Since this is all done with labeled data We can determine the misclassified points
+Since this is all done with labeled data.
+We can determine the misclassified points

 - For every misclassified point vector, we change the weights and bias term accordingly, so that the seperator line comes either closer or farther towards the point vector.

 - If the prediction is 0, that means normally the prediction should have been 1 but it is classified as 0, then for the given point the line equation should have given a positive result, but with the current weights and bias it did not, so we increase the weights and the bias

 - If the prediction is 1, that means normally the prediction should have been 0 but it is classified as 1, then for the given point the line equation should have given a negative result, but with the current weights and bias it gave a positive result, so we decrease the weights and the bias.

 .. code:: python3